 Another thing I notice that’s a bit different is membership.
-I like Upwork Plus better than any of the premium membership that Guru offers.
-Theirs are more expensive and have fewer benefits especially on the added proposal bids you can get.
+I like Upwork Plus better than any of the premium memberships that Guru offers.
+Theirs are more expensive and have fewer benefits, especially on the added proposal bids you can get.

 There are opportunities here available for people with various skills.
 The main clients you can find in Outsourcely are usually startups needing out-of-house help, whether remote or in-person.